Moneyball with LLMs: Analyzing Tabular Summarization in Sports Narratives: Entity-form Robustness

-To comprehensively understand whether models genuinely \emph{reason} over input rather than keying on brittle surface cues, we probe \emph{form robustness}: sensitivity to changes in phrasing, entity surface forms, and language.
-Concretely, we introduce 3 perturbation types and evaluate the difference in accuracy using the temporal samples as a baseline.
-Moreover, we perform a thorough statistical analysis to diagnose shifts in the output distribution of each model under a given perturbation, which is discussed in .
-The perturbations introduced are as follows: \begin{itemize} \item \textbf{Anonymization}: Names of all player mentions are replaced with symbolic placeholder (e.g., \verb|player1|, \verb|player2|).
-This process mirrors the \textit{delexicalization} strategy used in \cite{suntwal-etal-2019-importance}, to encourage the model to focus on relational and factual reasoning rather than lexical memorization. \item \textbf{Entity Substitution}: Player names are replaced with \textit{synthetic but plausible, human-sounding names} drawn from entirely different domains: for example, “Arun Hiachak to Lionel Cristiano” instead of “Muzarabani to Tamim.”\footnote{Lionel Cristiano: \textbf{Lionel} Messi + \textbf{Cristiano} Ronaldo, two very famous soccer players.} \item \textbf{Entity-Entanglement}: Entity Entanglement: Commentary lines are paraphrased to break the standard “<bowler> to <batsman>” structure, embedding player names within descriptive phrasing: for example, “Between Tamim and Muzarabani: no run past the outside edge to the batter.
-Fullish length in the off-stump channel, as Tamim presents his bat playing in the line and the ball shoots off the pitch” instead of “Muzarabani to Tamim, no run.”
-In this form, the roles of bowler and batsman are no longer explicitly stated, and while contextual cues (e.g., delivery descriptions, batting actions) may still allow inference, such cues are not guaranteed for every delivery.
-Consequently, LLMs must holistically interpret the entire commentary segment and reason across multiple lines and contextual signals to correctly infer player roles and maintain scorecard consistency. \end{itemize} An example for each perturbation is provided in Appendix \ref{appendix:pert}.
+To further comprehensively understand whether models genuinely \emph{reason} over input rather than keying on brittle surface cues, we probe \emph{form robustness}: sensitivity to changes in phrasing and entity surface forms.
+Concretely, we introduce 3 perturbation types on the extented version of masked dataset for both cricket and basketball as a baseline.
+The perturbations introduced are as follows: \paragraph{A. Entity Substitution:} Player names are replaced with \textit{synthetic but plausible, human-sounding names} drawn from entirely different domains: for example, “Arun Hiachak to Lionel Cristiano” instead of “Muzarabani to Tamim.”\footnote{Lionel Cristiano: \textbf{Lionel} Messi + \textbf{Cristiano} Ronaldo, two very famous soccer players.}